 How much fabric do I need for drapes?

-With the launch of our new site, we thought it was the perfect time to have a crash course in drapery and curtain yardage figuring.
 This is the most math-heavy aspect of our world and depending on the pattern repeat of the fabric can be a little daunting at times.
 With that being said however, there is a fairly simple formula we follow that I am going to walk you through now!

 First, some vocabulary lessons: